git-pull/website/consulting/why-python.rst

 non-blocking.

 In more than half of my programming code, the boost from it being asynchronous is negligible.
-Not work the headaches controlling flow in Node introduces.
+Not worth the headaches controlling flow Node's flow introduces.

-Technically speaking, well written code will be throwing around a lot of *pure* functions.
-The issue is, the notion of this gets skewed in practice: objects, promises, and asynchronous functions are being thrown around.
+Well written code will be throwing around a lot of *pure* functions.
+The notion of this is skewed.
+Since we have to follow Node's callback pattern, I've found many developers think they're getting the benefits of pure functions, when they're juggling around promises, object literals, and dictionary-like objects, that add to the cognitive load when doing the job.

+- Things are Async by default, when you don't benefit from it

+  Java is a fantastic programming language.
+People sometimes get irked by the amount of bureaucratic boilerplate involved.

+  Node.js runs JavaScript code in an Event Loop [#]_.
+This style of programming makes scaling I/O nearly a feature of the language, and it's therefore a convention that Node code adopt a callback pattern [#]_.

+  In most of my scripting, I found I missed Ruby and Python's succinct blocking, synchronous code.
+It's clearer and more concise.

-- It's harder to understand, write, test and debug code in Node's callback
+- It's harder to understand, write, test and debug code in Node's callback style

   That's a pretty big indictment.
 But when you're writing a lot of code in this way, and not getting a proportional benefit in return, it has been